Neowless/COMP5400CW1/README.md

 <div align=center><text>Figure 2.
 Average and Best Fitness Versus Generation Count Whole Range</text></div>

-* For the generation count range.
-In the generation domain from 0 to 150, the values of average fitness are highly irregular.
-In the range of 150-400, the average fitness numbers increase non-linearly.
-After 400 generations, the average fitness of the mice becomes stable around 0.008.
+* For the generation count range, In the generation domain from 0 to 150, the average fitness values are highly irregular.
+In the 150-400, the average fitness numbers increase non-linearly.
+After 400 generations, the average fitness of the mice becomes stable at around 0.008.
 The best fitness value also has similar characteristics.
-The generation range for both fitness are **0-400**
+The generation range for both type of fitness are **0-400**
 * For the fitness range.
 Considering the noise level and representive generation range.

 ## Question 2